emmonh/arch-dotfiles/README.md

 DHCP=yes
 ```

-If a static IP is prefered, the file would look somethink like this:
+If you prefer a static IP, the file would look something like this:

 ```ini
 [Match]